Vista-Technology/yanq/README.md

 ## Rest of the Stack

-First clone this repository on your server and chanage directory inside the root.
+First clone this repository on your server and then change directory inside the root.

-Then create the virtualenv and install all the python requirements (this action could takes long to finish)
+Then create the virtualenv and install all the python requirements (this action could take long to finish)

 ```console
 foo@bar:~$ cd yanq